levogevo/ffmpeg-av1-builder/README.md

 AV1 encode quality is tested against 5 different open source videos using libsvtav1, librav1e, and libaom.
 Netflix's libvmaf is used to analyze quality of the encodes against the original files.

-Output of the three scripts is in `./benchmark/results.txt` which contains the following values for each encode:
+Output after running `./scripts/benchmark.sh` is in `./benchmark/results.txt` which contains the following values for each encode:

 * the time taken
 * psnr_hvs